Flood Advisory issued for Broward by NWS - News Break

 Flood Advisory issued for Broward by NWS

-Effective: 2021-07-12 09:42:00 EDT Expires: 2021-07-13 09:45:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-23 18:22:00 EDT Expires: 2021-07-23 18:45:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Broward The National Weather Service in Miami has issued a * Flood Advisory for Southern Broward County in southeastern Florida Northern Miami-Dade County in southeastern Florida * Until 315 PM EDT. * At 1249 PM EDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms.
+Please report flooding to your local law enforcement agency when you can do so safely.
+Target Area: Broward The National Weather Service in Miami has issued a * Flood Advisory for Northern Broward County in southeastern Florida Southeastern Palm Beach County in southeastern Florida * Until 745 PM EDT. * At 547 PM EDT, Doppler radar indicated heavy rain due to slow moving thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Fort Lauderdale, Pembroke Pines, Hollywood, Miramar, Davie, Plantation, Tamarac, Hallandale, Miami Gardens, Lauderhill, North Miami, North Miami Beach, Oakland Park, Aventura, Lauderdale Lakes, Dania Beach, Sunny Isles Beach, West Park, Wilton Manors and Lazy Lake.
-Additional rainfall amounts of 1 to 2 inches are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Between 1 and 3 inches of rain have fallen during the last hour from these slow moving storms. * Some locations that will experience flooding include Fort Lauderdale, Coral Springs, Pompano Beach, Plantation, Sunrise, Boca Raton, Deerfield Beach, Tamarac, Margate, Lighthouse Point, Lauderdale-By-The-Sea, Lauderhill, Coconut Creek, Oakland Park, North Lauderdale, Lauderdale Lakes, Parkland, Wilton Manors, Hillsboro Beach and Sea Ranch Lakes.
+Additional rainfall amounts of 1 to 2 inches are expected over the area with these slow moving storms.
+This additional rain will result in minor flooding.
+If the rainfall amounts increase more than forecast, then a Flash Flood Warning may be needed for this area.alerts.weather.gov

 Comments / 0